Cosmological inference from within the peculiar local universe: Introduction

-An alternative approach is to try to \emph{correct} for the peculiar velocities \citep{Neill:2007fh}: for this purpose the IRAS PSCZ catalogue \citep{Saunders:2000af}, the SMAC catalogue of clusters \citep{Hudson:2004et} and a compilation of SNe~Ia \citep{Conley:2011ku} have all been used.
-However these catalogues are rather limited, can be somewhat biased, and use \emph{linear} perturbation theory to infer the peculiar velocity field from the underlying density field, hence the extracted peculiar velocities are rather uncertain.
-Furthermore, it is implicitly assumed in these analyses that there is convergence to the CMB frame beyond about 100~Mpc, as is predicted by considerations of structure formation in the framework of the standard $\Lambda$CDM model, even though this is in fact contradicted by observations \citep{Hudson:2004et,Watkins:2008hf,Lavaux:2008th,Colin:2010ds,Feindt:2013pma,6dFGSv16}.
-It is in any case inappropriate to assume $\Lambda$CDM to make such corrections since the model is itself a subject of the test being carried out.
+The alternative is to correct for the peculiar velocities \citep{Neill:2007fh}: for this purpose the IRAS PSCZ catalogue \citep{Saunders:2000af}, the~SMAC catalogue of clusters \citep{Hudson:2004et} and the 2M++ catalogue \citep{Carrick:2015xza} have all been used to infer the peculiar velocity field from the underlying density field.
+However, these catalogues are rather limited and can be biased; moreover, linear Newtonian perturbation theory is used, hence the extracted velocities are model-dependent.
+Furthermore, these analyses \emph{assume} convergence to the CRF at $\gtrsim 100h^{-1}$~Mpc, as~is expected in the framework of the standard $\Lambda$CDM model, even though this is contradicted by many independent observations \citep{Hudson:2004et,Watkins:2008hf,Lavaux:2008th,Colin:2010ds,Feindt:2013pma,2016IAUS..308..336M,Howlett:2022len,Watkins:2023rll}.
+It is in any case inappropriate to use standard $\Lambda$CDM to make such corrections, since the model is itself a subject of the test being carried~out.

-Specifically in analyses of the SDSS-II/SNLS3 Joint Lightcurve Analysis (JLA) catalogue of 740 SNe~Ia \citep{Betoule:2014frx}, and the subsequent Pantheon catalogue of 1048 SNe~Ia (which includes 279 SNE~Ia from Pan-STARRS1) \citep{Scolnic:2017caz}, the low redshift SNe~Ia have been retained in the cosmological fits by thus `correcting' the individual redshifts and magnitudes of the SNe for the local `bulk flow' inferred from density field surveys which extend out to $z \sim 0.04$ \citep{Hudson:2004et} and $z \sim 0.067$ \citep{Carrick:2015xza}.
-However in both analyses SNe~Ia immediately outside the survey volume of the peculiar velocity field have been arbitrarily assumed to be at rest with respect to the CMB frame, despite the fact that these very surveys detected a bulk flow extending \emph{beyond} the survey volume of $372 \pm 127$~km~s$^{-1}$ and $159 \pm 23$~km~s$^{-1}$, respectively.
-Moreover the JLA and Pantheon analyses adopted different values of 150 km~s$^{-1}$ and 250 km~s$^{-1}$ respectively for the dispersion $c\sigma_z$ of the bulk flow velocity.
+Specifically, in analyses of the SDSS-II/SNLS3 Joint Lightcurve Analysis (JLA) catalogue of 740 SNe~Ia \citep{Betoule:2014frx}, and~the subsequent Pantheon catalogue of 1048 SNe~Ia (which includes 279 SNe~Ia from Pan-STARRS1) \citep{Scolnic:2017caz}, the~low-redshift SNe~Ia have been retained in the cosmological fits by thus ``correcting'' the individual redshifts and magnitudes of the SNe for the local `bulk flow' inferred from density field surveys out to $z \sim 0.04$ \citep{Hudson:2004et} and $z \sim 0.067$ \citep{Carrick:2015xza}.
+However, as noted by~\cite{Colin:2018ghy}, in~both analyses SNe~Ia immediately outside the survey volume of the peculiar velocity field were arbitrarily assumed to be at rest with respect to the cosmic rest frame, despite the fact that the same surveys detected a bulk flow extending beyond the survey volume of $372 \pm 127$~km\,s$^{-1}$ and $159 \pm 23$~km\,s$^{-1}$, respectively.
+Moreover the JLA and Pantheon analyses adopted different values of 150 km~s$^{-1}$ and 250~km~s$^{-1}$, respectively, for the dispersion $c\sigma_z$ of the bulk flow~velocity.